kristerhedfors/mathpath/games/memory-match/README.md

 ## Credits

-Part of the MathPath Games suite - educational math games for elementary and middle school students.
+Part of the algebrain.dev suite - educational math games for elementary and middle school students.

 **Pedagogical Approach**: Based on research in cognitive load theory, spaced repetition, and active recall.